finos/symphony-bdk-java/README.md

 ### Symphony clients

 Typically extension apps deliver features that involve retrieving/persisting data from/to Symphony.
-Symphony Bot application provides the building blocks for such features, the Symphony clients.
+Symphony Bot SDK provides the building blocks for such features, the Symphony clients.

 The following clients are available: